 Lawrence F. Jacobs is a shareholder of Wilentz, Goldman & Spitzer and is the Chair of the Environmental Department.
-He concentrates on advising clients in all phases of regulatory compliance with environmental laws and brownfields redevelopment.
+He concentrates on advising clients in all phases of regulatory compliance with environmental laws, brownfields redevelopment and land use permitting.

 Mr. Jacobs has extensive negotiating experience with federal, state and local authorities on permit applications and enforcement proceedings.
 He has secured multi-million dollar recoveries for environmental remediation, served as lead counsel on the redevelopment of one of New Jersey's most notorious Superfund sites, and has supervised the permitting and land acquisition for both conventional and renewable energy facilities.

-Mr. Jacobs presently serves as the Governance Chair for the New Jersey District Council of the Urban Land Institute (ULI), an international education and research institute representing the entire spectrum of land use and real estate development disciplines in private enterprise and public service.
+Mr. Jacobs has served in many leadership positions for the New Jersey District Council of the Urban Land Institute (ULI), an international education and research institute representing the entire spectrum of land use and real estate development disciplines in private enterprise and public service.
+He presently serves as the Chair of the ULI Post-Sandy Task Force for New Jersey and as the Governance Chair for the New Jersey District Council.
 He served as the Chair for the New Jersey District Council from 2007 to 2010, and prior to that served as both Vice Chair and Programs Chair for the District Council.
-Under Mr. Jacobs' leadership, ULI in New Jersey tackled the difficult land use and economic policies confronting the real estate and development community, and convened the important decision-makers to foster responsible land use policies and to promote best practices in land development.
+Under Mr. Jacobs' leadership, ULI-NJ tackled the difficult land use and economic policies confronting the real estate and development community, and convened the important decision-makers to foster responsible land use policies and to promote best practices in land development. www.uli.org

-Mr. Jacobs has been selected for inclusion in New Jersey Super Lawyers ® list in 2005, 2006, 2010, and 2011.
-Mr. Jacobs has also been selected for inclusion in New Jersey Best Lawyers ® list for 2012.
+Mr. Jacobs has been selected for inclusion in New Jersey Super Lawyers® list in 2005, 2006, 2010, and 2011.
+Mr. Jacobs has also been selected for inclusion in New Jersey Best Lawyers® list in 2012.

 · New Jersey's Reaction to Climate Change